-Significant financial savings have been necessary in recent years and these have already led to the closure of the Darlaston Multi Purpose Centre in 2008 and the Grange golf course on 3 January 2010.
+Significant financial savings have been necessary in recent years and these have already led to the closure of the Darlaston Multi Purpose Centre in 2008 and the Grange golf course at the end of 2009.
 The Council's future financial position from 2011/12 and beyond will mean that the strategic review of cultural / leisure facilities and planning for the future will be especially important.